-116. It is the local Church, understood as a diocese or eparchy, which is the fundamental sphere in which the communion in Christ of the Baptised is most fully manifested.
-Here the local Church is gathered in the celebration of the Eucharist presided over by its Bishop.
+116. The local Church, understood as a diocese or eparchy, is the fundamental sphere in which the communion in Christ of the Baptised is most fully manifested.
+As local Church, the community is gathered in the celebration of the Eucharist presided over by its Bishop.
 Each local Church has its own internal organisation, whilst also maintaining relationships with other local Churches.

-117. One of the main places of coming together in the local Church given to us throughout history is the parish.
+117. The parish is one of the main organising units in the local Church present throughout our history.
 The parish community that gathers in the celebration of the Eucharist is a privileged place of relationships, welcome, discernment and mission.
 Changes in how we experience and live our relationship with locality require us to reconsider how parishes are configured.
 What characterises the parish is that it is a community that is not self-selecting.
 People gather there from different generations, professions, geographical origins and social classes and status.
-Responding to the new needs of mission requires opening up to new forms of pastoral action that take into account the mobility of people and the "existential territory" in which their life unfolds.
+Responding to the new needs of mission requires opening up to new forms of pastoral action that take into account the mobility of people and the space in which their life unfolds.
 By placing a special emphasis on Christian initiation and offering accompaniment and formation, the parish community will be able to support people in the different stages of life in fulfilling their mission in the world.
 In this way, it will become more evident that the parish is not centred on itself but oriented towards mission.
 The parish is then called to sustain the commitment of so many people who in so many ways live and bear witness to their faith in through their profession, in social, cultural and political activities.
 In many regions of the world, small Christian communities or basic ecclesial communities are the terrain where meaningful relationships of closeness and reciprocity can flourish, offering the opportunity to experience synodality concretely.

-118. We recognise that institutes of consecrated life, societies of apostolic life, as well as associations, movements and new communities, have the ability to take root locally and, at the same time, connect different places and environments, often at a national or international level.
-Their action, together with that of many individuals and informal groups, often brings the Gospel to highly diverse contexts: hospitals, prisons, homes for the elderly, reception centres for migrants, minors, those marginalised and victims of violence; to centres of education and training, schools and universities where young people and families meet; the arenas of culture and politics and of integral human development, where new forms of living together are imagined and constructed.
+118. We recognise that institutes of consecrated life, societies of apostolic life, as well as associations, movements and new communities, have the ability to take root locally and, at the same time, connect different places and milieus, often at a national or international level.
+Their action, together with that of many individuals and informal groups, often brings the Gospel to highly diverse contexts: to hospitals, prisons, homes for the elderly, reception centres for migrants, minors, those marginalised and victims of violence; to centres of education and training, schools and universities where young people and families meet; to the arenas of culture and politics and of integral human development, where new forms of living together are imagined and constructed.
 We look with gratitude also to monasteries, which are places of gathering and discernment and speak of a "beyond" that concerns the whole Church and directs its path.
-It is the particular responsibility of the bishop or eparch to animate these diverse bodies and to nurture the bonds of unity.
+It is the particular responsibility of the Bishop or Eparch to animate these diverse bodies and to nurture the bonds of unity.
 Institutes and associations are called to act in synergy with the local Church, participating in the dynamism of synodality.

 119. Placing greater value on the 'intermediate' spaces between the local Church and the universal Church - such as ecclesiastical provinces and national and continental groupings of Churches - can foster a more meaningful presence of the Church in the world of today.
-Increased mobility and interconnectedness make the boundaries between Churches fluid, requiring ministry across a "vast socio-cultural territory."
+Increased mobility and interconnectedness make the boundaries between Churches fluid, requiring ministry across a "great socio-cultural region".
 Such ministry needs to ensure that the Christian life "be adapted to the character and disposition of each culture" while avoiding all "false particularism" (AG 22).